 How The Elderly Abuse Their Caregivers

-Many of us are aware of what emotional and physical abuse looks like.
+Many of us are aware of the signs of abuse, of what emotional and physical abuse looks like.
 But the truth is, that there are many more, very subtle ways, that emotional abuse is perpetrated.
 Ms. Bear goes into great detail on these in her book From Charm To Harm: The Guide To Spotting, Naming and Stopping Emotional Abuse in Intimate Relationships.

 - and many more

-She touches on these in her article on the topic of caregiver abuse by elders – so let’s get into some of what she mentioned and how understanding them can help you to live through the caregiving phase of your life.
+She touches on these in her article on the topic of caregiver abuse by elders on their own children – so let’s get into some of what she mentioned and how understanding them can help you to live through the caregiving phase of your life.

 8 Tactics To Help You Deal With Toxic Elderly Parent(s)